It Must Have Been Love: Credits and personnel

-Other versions
+Other notable versions

 Philly Lutaaya version

 In 1989, the late Ugandan musician Philly Lutaaya, who was then based in Sweden used the song to record his hit "Alone and Frightened" on his album "Alone", in which he came out as an HIV/AIDS patient, becoming the first public figure to be identified with the virus/disease during an HIV/AIDS epidemic in Uganda.

 Brazilian version

 The song was recorded twice in Portuguese, by the duo Gilberto e Gilmar as Outro dia nasceu in 1992, and by the forró band Moleca 100 Vergonha ‘’não sou feliz mais‘’ in 2012.

 Shirley Bassey version

-Shirley Bassey covered the song in 1995 for the album Shirley Bassey Sings the Movies.
+Welsh singer Shirley Bassey covered the song in 1995 for the album Shirley Bassey Sings the Movies.

 Shirley Clamp version

 In 2006, Swedish pop singer Shirley Clamp recorded a cover version of the song called "När kärleken föds" ("When Love is Born"), it peaked at number 6 at the Swedish singles chart.